The 3 Gili's (Air, Meno and Trawangan)

 Currents vary between moderate and strong which means lots of marine life around, but also during slack tide a very interesting site.

-The Gili Air dive sites:
+The Gili Air dive sites

-This is the first of the three Gili Islands off the North West coast of Lombok.
+This is the first of the three Gili Islands off the north-west coast of Lombok.

-It has the largest population of the 3 islands and most of the accommodations are located on the South, West and East side of the island.
+It has the largest population of the 3 islands and most of the accommodations are located on the south, west and east side of the island.

-There is a small Turtle hatchery here to protect the local Hawksbill and Green Turtle population.
+There is a small Turtle hatchery here to protect the local Hawksbill and Green turtle population.

-There are plenty of good snorkeling spots around the island and a number of good dive sites.
+Plenty of good snorkeling spots around the island and a number of good dive sites.

 Air Wall - [14]